charlietrout/Python/README.md

-Build_City_Data was made in collaboration with djlyons85.
+Build_City_Data and Build_County_Data were made in collaboration with djlyons85.
 Go here for visualizations using our output -> https://dew.sc.gov/taskforce/LFPdashboard